Nicole Castrale

-Nicole Castrale (pronounced "cass-TRAHL-ee", née Dalkas, born March 24, 1979) is an American professional golfer on the LPGA Tour.
+Nicole Castrale (pronounced "cass-TRAHL-ee", née Dalkas, born March 24, 1979) is an American professional golfer who played on the LPGA Tour.

+Early life and amateur career

-Castrale was born in Glendale, California, and started playing golf at the age of 10.
-She graduated from Palm Desert High School in 1997 and played college golf for the USC Trojans in Los Angeles and earned her bachelor's degree in 2001.
+In 1979, Castrale was born in Glendale, California.
+She started playing golf at the age of 10.
+She graduated from Palm Desert High School in 1997.

+She played college golf for the USC Trojans in Los Angeles and earned her bachelor's degree in 2001.

 Professional career

-Castrale has won once on the LPGA Tour, the 2007 Ginn Tribute Hosted by Annika.
+Castrale won once on the LPGA Tour, the 2007 Ginn Tribute Hosted by Annika.
 She also played on the Futures Tour, winning twice in consecutive weeks in 2005.

 Castrale played on the U.S. Solheim Cup teams in 2007 and 2009.
 She made the clinching putt for the U.S. to defeat Europe in the 2007 matches in Halmstad, Sweden.
 She also played on the International team in the 2007 and 2008 Lexus Cups.

 Castrale did not compete past June in both 2010 and 2011.
 She underwent surgery on her left shoulder in early July 2010 and rehabilitated the rest of the season.

+Personal life

+Castrale married Craig Castrale on January 8, 2005.
 Castrale played a limited schedule in 2011 due to pregnancy and her last competitive round was on June 10.
-She gave birth to the couple's first child, a daughter, in November and returned to the LPGA Tour in March 2012.
+She gave birth to the couple's first child in November and returned to the LPGA Tour in March 2012.

-Personal life

-Castrale married Craig Castrale on January 8, 2005, divorced in 2015.
+She divorced Castrale divorced in 2015.